 Both goals are nearing: In 2018, Bendix moved closer to Zero Landfill by diverting 96 percent (over 25.5 million pounds) of material waste from landfill disposal.
 Over the last four years, the company has also saved more than 9 million kilowatt-hours.
 That translates to over $690,000 saved through implementing energy-efficiency projects.

 Initial steps in the Zero Landfill strategy included the diversion of only industrial waste.
 Now, nine out of the 10 Bendix manufacturing facilities are industrial waste landfill-free.
 Efforts are now focused on reduction and diversion from landfill of all remaining waste streams, including general trash and cafeteria waste.
 The company continues to drive initiatives that will allow Bendix to reach the overall goal to be landfill-free by 2020.

 Bendix’s Elyria headquarters is an example of the innovative solutions the company has implemented to advance its path to zero waste.
 A successful composting program that began in the site’s cafeteria in 2016, was expanded in 2018 to include the entire Elyria facility.

-In addition, the Elyria Centralized Waste project, which was launched in June 2018, intends to dramatically reduce the amount waste that is sent to landfill, by replacing deskside trash/recycling pickup with disposing waste by employees into new centralized collection stations.
+In addition, the Elyria Centralized Waste project, which was launched in June 2018, intends to dramatically reduce the amount of waste that is sent to landfills, by replacing deskside trash/recycling pickup with disposing of waste by employees into new centralized collection stations.